 Batteries and Cost

 Rechargeable lithium batteries are typically the most common way bike batteries are powered.
 Although there are benefits to lithium batteries, we often use bike lights powered by conventional batteries.
 When you find models that use conventional batteries, don’t overlook the benefit of these types of lights even though they typically don’t throw off as much light.
 Having said that, lights that use conventional batteries are heavier than those than use rechargeable lithium batteries.
+I still use lights with conventional batteries since the quality of the light and the length of charge pack a powerful punch–even though you’ll burn through batteries pretty quickly.

 Mounting Your Lights